typedb/typedb/docs/pages/documentation/1-the-fundamentals/grakn-knowledge-model.md

 ### Relations

 Relationships are inherently non-directional and are defined in terms of roles of entities in the relationship.
 Relations can have multiple attributes.
-Here we give the employment relationship a date resource.
+Here we give the employment relationship a date attribute.

 ```graql
 insert